lrc-se/aoc-2022/README.md

 Hash tables and hash sets all the way.
 *__Update:__ Employed an iterator to keep internal track of the offset instead.*

+### Day 24 (Nim)

+Another stateful object made this rather an efficient affair (after a very inefficient, but working, first attempt), using breadth-first traversal of possible moves.

 ### Day 25 (F#)

 Finally back to F#, pattern matching and recursion.
 Also, longs.